derpyzza/river/GRAMMAR.md

 the `|` character means `or`, and rules can be grouped via parenthesis for clarity. rules are terminated with the `;` character.

-tokens are marked with the `%` character, terminals are wrapped in quotes `"import"`.
+terminals are wrapped in quotes `"import"`.

 production rules can be followed up with any of the following operators:
 ```